goauthentik/authentik/website/docs/integrations/services/opnsense/index.md

 :::

 :::note
-This is based on Authentik 2021.10.3 and OPNsense 21.7.4-amd64 installed using https://docs.opnsense.org/manual/install.html.
+This is based on authentik 2021.10.3 and OPNsense 21.7.4-amd64 installed using https://docs.opnsense.org/manual/install.html.
 Instructions may differ between versions.
 :::

 ## Preparation

 The following placeholders will be used:

-- `authentik.company` is the FQDN of Authentik.
+- `authentik.company` is the FQDN of authentik.
-- `opnsense-user` is the name of the Authentik Service account we'll create.
+- `opnsense-user` is the name of the authentik Service account we'll create.
 - `DC=ldap,DC=goauthentik,DC=io` is the Base DN of the LDAP Provider (default)

 ### Step 1

-In Authentik, create a service account (under _Identity & Cryptography/Users_) for OPNsense to use as the LDAP Binder.
+In authentik, create a service account (under _Identity & Cryptography/Users_) for OPNsense to use as the LDAP Binder.

 In this example, we'll use `opnsense-user` as the Service account's username